aelvan/Imager-Craft/README.md

 `{ width: 600, height: 600, mode: 'crop', position: '20% 65%', cropZoom: 1.5 }`
 - New croponly mode.
 To crop, not resize.
 `{ width: 600, height: 600, mode: 'croponly', position: '20% 65%' }`
+- Easily use Craft's built in focal point when cropping.
+`{ width: 600, height: 600, position: asset.getFocalPoint() }`
 - New letterbox resize mode.
 `{ width: 600, height: 600, mode: 'letterbox', letterbox: { color: '#000', opacity: 0 } }`
 - If you know the aspect ration you want, you don't have to calculate the extra height/width.